chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

 In addition to the screenshots, the optimization processes are documented in the respective *R* scripts as comments for goal 1 (**n_DEGS_optimisation_GSEAPreranked_ ... .R** in folder `R/Functions/GSEAPreranked`) and in .txt files **pvalue_optimisation_Demethylation_GSEAPreranked_ ...** for goal 2).

+## Description of additional *R* scripts

+### Folder `R/Functions`

+ - **PreProcessing_Functions.R**: contains functions required in the preprocessing of (almost) all of the investigated GSA methods and is therefore sourced in each of the respective R scripts.
+ - **RNASeq_Transformation.R**: contains two functions to transform the gene expression measurements to match the characteristics for microarray data, as needed for the methods *PADOG* and *GSEA* (web-based application).
+It is sourced in the corresponding scripts for the optimisations of the methods.
+ - **n_DEGS_OptimisationFunctions_... .R**: Functions for the optimization of the number of differentially enriched gene sets for the respective computational GSA method (optimization goal 1; only for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, *clusterProfiler*'s GSEA).
+- **rank_p_OptimisationFunctions_... .R**: Functions for the optimization of the adjusted p-value and rank of the specific (optimization goals 2 and 3; only for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, *clusterProfiler*'s GSEA).